Mylaana/AresExpedition/README.md

 ### Refactoring :
 Websocket: remove the global channel and switch to multiple sendings on private ones
-text with image component: refactoring
-test needs: empty components from the app logic and transfer it into services/classes
 global: removing obvious comments
 Optimize data volume exchanged
 Refactor playable cards component should be storing clientstate and not repeatedly check for state